Book Review: ‘Zero Waste Home’ by Bea Johnson – a useful guide to living more lightly

 Bea Johnson shows, by inspiring example, what green living looks like and offers a practical, step-by-step guide to diminishing your environmental footprint and improving your life.Penguin Books

-What did I think of this book?
+What did I think of the book ‘Zero Waste Home’?

 This book was a Christmas present in 2018.
 The end of a year and start of a new one was the perfect time to take on new ideas to reduce our waste output at home.
 I read this book very quickly, and discovered a few new ideas that I could start at once.